MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

   #define UI_DRAWING_A8_drawLine CONCAT(UI_DRAWING_drawLine_, UI_DRAWING_IDENTIFIER_A8_FORMAT)

 This example illustrates how to implement the ``drawLine`` function for an image with the format ``A8``.
-The drawer should be written in its own file.
+The drawer should be written in its file.
 However, the MicroUI C module advises not to use directly the name ``UI_DRAWING_drawLine_1`` but to use this mechanism to redirect at compile-time the call to ``UI_DRAWING_A8_drawLine``.

 * The define ``UI_DRAWING_IDENTIFIER_A8_FORMAT`` assignes the index to the A8 drawer, here ``1``.